magnetoxgarage/Cura-Profiles/README.md

 ## How to Use
 1.)
 Download/clone the project

 2.)
-On Windows, browse to: %APPDATA% (You can type into File Explorer or the Windows Run command)
+On Windows, browse to: %APPDATA% (You can type into File Explorer or the Windows Run command).

+On Linux distros you will likely be able to use `~/.local/share/cura`

 3.)
 Paste the cura folder over the top of the cura folder that is already there.